-Governmental funds are used to account for all or most of a governments's general activities, including the collection and disbursement of earmarked monies (special revenue funds), the acquisition or construction of general fixed assets (capital projects fund), and the servicing of general long-term debt (debt service fund).
+Governmental funds are used to account for all or most of governments's general activities, including the collection and disbursement of earmarked monies (special revenue funds), the acquisition or construction of general fixed assets (capital projects fund), and the servicing of general long-term debt (debt service fund).

 General Fund - The general fund is used to account for all transactions, except those required to be accounted for in another fund.
 Major revenue sources include state and local property taxes and state funding under the Foundation and Salary Incentive Aid Program.
-Expenditures include all costs associated with the daily operation of the schools except the programs funded for building repairs and maintenance, child nutrition, school construction, and debt service on bonds and other long-term debt.
+Expenditures include all costs associated with the daily operation of the schools except the programs funded for building repairs and maintenance, school construction and debt service on bonds and other longterm debt.
 The general fund includes federal and state restricted monies that must be expended for specific programs.

-Special Revenue Fund - The special revenue fund includes the District's Building Fund and Child Nutrition Fund.
+Special Revenue Fund - The special revenue fund includes the District's Building Fund, Child Nutrition Fund, and Co-Op Fund.
 The Building Fund consists of monies derived from property taxes levied for the purpose of erecting, remodeling, or repairing buildings and for purchasing furniture and equipment.